 Updated April 10, 2020

-Much like the common advice given to humans, it’s important to regularly check the health of turkeys with a routine physical examination rather than waiting until a bird is showing signs of distress or illness.
+Much like the common advice given to humans, it’s important to regularly check the health of Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. with a routine physical examination rather than waiting until a bird is showing signs of distress or illness.
 Not only will this help you get to know what all aspects of a healthy bird look and feel like, but regular handling may help in keeping the bird calm in more stressful situations.
 Be prepared to check them over every six to eight weeks*!

 Due to their large feathers, turkeys require close examination to reveal potential ailments and injuries that they may be concealing.
 By paying regular attention to the flock, you may see some subtle cues in the event that something is amiss.
 Signs of a sick, injured, or otherwise distressed turkey include: